FREQUENTLY ASKED QUESTIONS

 Yes.
 The entire structure will be cleared.

-Demolition of the existing structures will commence sometime in the Spring 2026, following approval of the FCP and demolition permit application.
+Demolition of the existing structures will commence sometime in Summer 2026, following approval of the FCP and demolition permit application.

 Plans for the demolition are still under development.
 The duration of the demolition has yet to be determined but will be done as expeditiously as possible.
 This website will be updated frequently with new information or you can sign up for updates.